 - Periods are usually very regular

 - East to know and to control when a period will come

 - The patch can help with acne

-- Some women get bigger breasts
+- Some users notice (and like) having bigger breasts

 - It protects against womb and ovarian cancer, and pelvic inflammatory disease

 - It can be hard to remember when to change